nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Cancelling an event : `cancelevent`

-Deletes the specified event from the address book.
+Deletes the specified event from NUSocials.

 Format: `cancelevent INDEX`